scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 # Explore Global Results with the Toolbox App

 The following section will be devoted to exploring the Ocean Health Index Global Results using the Toolbox App.
-The section will further familiarize the user with the organizational structure and functionality of the Toolbox, and will also help the user understand the results that were obtained for the global assessment,  including the types of data that were used to calculate the Ocean Health Index.
+The section will further familiarize the user with the organizational structure and functionality of the Toolbox, and will also help the user understand the results that were obtained in the global assessment,  including the types of data that were used to calculate the Ocean Health Index.

-To begin exploring results, the user must first select the data he wishes to display with the Toolbox (i.e. variable type > target > dimension/layer > category > year).
+To begin exploring results, the user must first select (from the drop-down menus) the data that they wish to display with the Toolbox (i.e. variable type > target > dimension/layer > category > year).

 **For example:**